Submissions

 REFERENCES / DAFTAR PUSTAKA (11 pt, bold)

-Written using the style of the American Psychological Association 7th edition, 80% of references must be primary sources, references from the last 10 years, and it is recommended to use the Mendeley application or other reference management application programs such as EndNote, Reference Manager, or Zotero.
+Written using the style of the American Psychological Association 7th edition, 80% of references must be primary sources, and it is recommended to use the Mendeley application or other reference management application programs such as EndNote, Reference Manager, or Zotero.
 The bibliography does not need to be divided into sections.
 The minimum number of references in the bibliography is 15 references.
 The following is an example of bibliography writing:

 Book :